symbiote-h2020/SymbIoTeSecurity/README.md

  - `boolean isReceivedServiceResponseVerified(String serviceResponse,
                                                   String componentIdentifier,
                                                   String platformIdentifier)` - is used by a component to verify that the other components response was legitimate... e.g. to handle the service response encapsulated in a JWS.
 Returns true if the service is genuine.
- - `SecurityRequest generateSecurityRequestUsingCoreCredentials()` - is used by a component to generate the SecurityRequest needed to authorize operations in the Symbiote Core to be attached to the business query so that the service can confirm that the client should posses provided tokens.
+ - `SecurityRequest generateSecurityRequestUsingLocalCredentials()` - is used by a component to generate the SecurityRequest needed to authorize operations in the Symbiote Environment to be attached to the business query so that the service can confirm that the client should posses provided tokens.
 Returns the required payload for client's authentication and authorization.
  - `String generateServiceResponse()` - returns the required payload that should be attached next to the components API business response so that the client can verify that the service is legitimate.
  - `ISecurityHandler getSecurityHandler()` - returns Security Handler if the component owner wants to use it directly